takshit12/ayutsiddhi/README.md

 ## How can I deploy this project?

-Simply open [Lovable](https://lovable.dev/projects/b7666731-607a-4096-83b9-316aea0194ee) and click on Share -> Publish.
+We recommend using a platform like Netlify or Vercel for deployment.
+Visit our docs for more details: [Deployment Guide](<link-to-your-deployment-guide-or-remove-this-line>)

 ## I want to use a custom domain - is that possible?

-We don't support custom domains (yet).
-If you want to deploy your project under your own domain then we recommend using Netlify.
-Visit our docs for more details: [Custom domains](https://docs.lovable.dev/tips-tricks/custom-domain/)
+If you are using a platform like Netlify or Vercel, they typically provide instructions for setting up custom domains.